pivotal/skenario/docs/concepts.md

 Movements are the main substitute for "events" in the DES meaning of the term.
 The core simulation loop iterates over Movements that have been Scheduled.

+Each Movement has four key values: Kind, OccursAt, From and To.
+The Kind is useful to group together Movements with different particulars.
+OccursAt is the point in simulation time at which the Movement is intended to occur.
+The "From" and "To" fields point to particular Stocks that the Environment will Remove() from and Add() to.

+Not included in Movement is a reference to a particular Entity.
+Instead, as noted above, the responsibility for selecting which Entity to move rests with the Source Stock.

+#### Relationship to the Discrete Event Simulation concept of Events

-Why not "events"?
-In the early designs for Skenario, "events" were the main organising concept and were used to drive finite-state machines for various simulated Entities.
+Why not events?
+In the early designs for Skenario, events were the main organising concept and were used to drive finite-state machines for various simulated Entities.
 But this turned out to be problematic for two reasons.

 The first was that logic quickly became very tangled, with various simulated objects listening for events being scheduled or executed by other objects.
 The core of each simulated Entity became a large, hairy switch statement.

 The second problem was that FSMs and events could not easily represent that Replicas are created and destroyed during the life of the simulation.
 The assignment of Requests to Replicas is critical to provoking a realistic response from the Knative Pod Autoscaler.
 It is not enough to have an FSM representing "processing" as a state, it has to represent "processing on replica-4" as a state.
 But the existence and reachability of this state is contingent on the existence or non-existence of Replicas.
 This was easier to represent using Stocks and Movements that deal in Entities.

-Each Movement has four key values: Kind, OccursAt, From and To.
-The Kind is useful to group together Movements with different particulars.
-OccursAt is the point in simulation time at which the Movement is intended to occur.
-The "From" and "To" fields point to particular Stocks that the Environment will Remove() from and Add() to.

-Not included in Movement is any Entity.
-In the early "event" design for Skenario, the relationship was inverted so that Entities (called "Subjects" in an event) were responsible for all the logic of reacting to an event.
-This broke down because Entities would need to listen for events of interest, even if those events were not directly in their own scope of responsibility.
-For example, a Request would need to listen for the activation of Replicas, so that it could schedule itself to switch to the RequestProcessing state.

-Instead, as noted above, the responsibility for selecting which Entity to move rests with the Source Stock.

 #### Relationship to the Systems Dynamics concept of Flows